0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/2ce81785-bd33-45a4-b008-992f88464172)

-5. Once you open blender, it will ask you about the languaje, the theme of the app, please select them about your preferences.
+5. Once you open blender, it will ask you about the languaje, the theme of the app, please select them based on your preferences.
 And if there is a field you do not know what to fill it with, just leave the defualt configuration.
 Blender should look like this.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/52727a96-940a-4f0f-a300-6db89cd4b7ef)